OP-TEE/optee_docs/architecture/trusted_applications.rst

 Pseudo Trusted Applications
 ***************************
+A Pseudo Trusted Application is not a Trusted Application.
+A Pseudo TA is not a specific entity.
+A Pseudo TA is an interface.
+It is an interface exposed by the OP-TEE Core to its outer world: to secure client Trusted Applications and to non-secure client entities.

 These are implemented directly to the OP-TEE core tree in, e.g., ``core/pta`` and are built along with and statically built into the OP-TEE core blob.